donomii/Quon/README.md

 ### Unicode

 Quon does not support unicode.
 I rely on the underlying programming language for string support, so if that language does not have unicode support, then Quon can't have it either.
 Worse, Quon cannot detect unicode support, so instead it silently corrupts the string and gets confused.

-If your compile starts failing and the code looks ok, check for unicode characters.
+If your compile keeps failing but the code looks ok, check for hidden unicode characters.

 ### Garbage collection